FilanouSadio/MetaWeather-API-Cities-Average-Maximum-Temperature-M/README.md

 Boise: https://www.metaweather.com/api/location/2366355/
 According to the MetaWeather API each one of these API calls will return a field called "consolidated_weather".
 It contains a weather forecast for the city for each day including today and the next 5 days.
 Each forecast includes a field called "max_temp" that is the max temperature for that forecasted day.
 ## Output
-A simple list of  each city with the calculated average max_temp.
+A simple display of  each city with the calculated average max_temp.